 Solar power production converts sunlight into electricity.
 It is one of the fastest growing renewable technologies and is playing an increasingly important role in the future global electricity generation mix.

-Buying Guarantees of Origin from solar power generation guarantees that the renewable energy consumed is from this source.
+Buying Energy Attribute Certificates (EACs) from solar power generation guarantees that the renewable energy consumed is from this source.

 Solar power is complicated to produce, but easy to use.
 The latitude, season and time of day determine the amount of energy an installation can capture and generate.
 Clouds and solar-cell efficiency also influence productivity.
 Forecasts indicate that technology development will bring the cost of solar power generation further down.